RPOstrava/ci-cd-pipelines/README.md

 Docker Desktop Minikube (for local Kubernetes cluster).
 Kubectl (for Kubernetes cluster management).
 Git (for code versioning).
 GitHub account (for hosting your project).

-The original plan was to deploy the project on Azure AKS, but due to technical reasons (lack of quotas), the project is now being developed locally with Docker Desktop.

-Maybe Azure will be in another branch.
-We will see...